Emergency hospitals for expats in Beijing and Shanghai

 |Public hospital with emergency pediatrics||Shanghai Children’s Medical Center||1678 Dongfang Road, Pudong New District, Shanghai||上海儿童医学中心特诊部 -上海市浦东新区东方路1678号3楼|

-We certainly hope you don’t have to make use of any of the above addresses in 2018, but they’ll be here if you need them.
-Also, if you are currently in need of some international health insurance – which can provide you with coverage in China, as well as all over the rest of the world – reach out to the helpful insurance experts at Pacific Prime China!
-They can show you the best options on the market for your particular needs, and give you a free price quote.
+We certainly hope you don’t have to make use of any of the above addresses, but they’ll be here if you need them.
+Interested in having access to state-of-the-art medical technology and quick medical attention?
+In that case, you’d want to secure private international health insurance.
+This plan provides you with coverage in China, as well as the rest of the world.
+Reach out to our helpful insurance experts at Pacific Prime China!
+They’re happy to show you the best options on the market for your particular needs, and give you an obligation-free quote.

 Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
 Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.